shift-org/shift-docs/site/content/pages/safety.md

 [Oregon Walks](http://oregonwalks.org/) is dedicated to promoting walking and improving the safety and attractiveness of walking in the greater Portland area.

-[Street trust](https://www.thestreettrust.org/) works to promote bicycle use and improve conditions for cyclists throughout Oregon.
+[The Street Trust](https://www.thestreettrust.org/) works to promote bicycle use and improve conditions for cyclists throughout Oregon.

 [Oregon ACTS](http://www.actsoregon.org/) works to improve traffic safety by providing resources, technical training, and education.